 Our emotions can have a significant effect on our physical and mental well-being.
 When we have our first time, find a new partner or try something new, nerves may cause an upset stomach.
 Of course, this is a perfectly normal response which dissipates with time.
 Having sex can be a time of vulnerability when anyone would feel apprehensive.
 Despite this, open communication with your partner should remedy any nervous feelings and strengthen the relationship.

 Stomach aches can be due to rougher sex than what you are accustomed to.
 More aggressive or energetic sex can be exhaustive and cause you to feel temporarily nauseous.
 However, the experience should fade after a short period.
 Also, orgasm can cause similar symptoms.
 Since an orgasm causes the muscles to tense, this can sometimes lead to a stomach ache or muscle pain.
 Additionally, during orgasm our body releases the hormone serotonin–most commonly attributed to feel-good emotions—which can make us feel tired.

 Worst case scenario, these symptoms may suggest a possible sexually transmitted disease (STD).
-For example, some symptoms of HIV include fever, swollen lymph nodes, joint pain and fatigue as your body attempts to fight the condition.
-Sore throat and painful genitals can also be due to the two bacteria which cause the STDs, gonorrhea and chlamydia.
+For example, some symptoms of STDs include fever, swollen lymph nodes, joint pain and fatigue as your body attempts to fight the bacteria or virus.
+Sore throat and painful genitals can also be common signs of gonorrhea or chlamydia.
 However, even though STDs share similar symptoms to the flu, this does not necessarily mean that what you are experiencing is caused by a sexually transmitted infection.
 For this reason, if there is a possibility that you may have contracted an STD, it never hurts to get tested.